 - 2 carrots peeled, and sliced

-- 1 tbsp garlic minced
+- 1 tablespoon garlic minced

-- 1 cup red wine can substitute with 1/2 cup of beef broth
+- 1 cup red wine can substitute with ½ cup of beef broth

-- 2 tbsp Worcestershire sauce
+- 2 tablespoon Worcestershire sauce

-- 2 tbsp tomato paste
+- 2 tablespoon tomato paste

 - 2 bay leaves

-- 4 cups beef broth, unsalted can substitute with fully salted if desired
+- 2 cups beef broth, unsalted can substitute with fully salted if desired

-- 2 1/2 pounds baby red potatoes halved
+- 2 ½ pounds baby red potatoes halved

 - 1 pound carrots peeled and sliced into large chunks

-- 3 tbsp cornstarch see directions below
+- 3 tablespoon cornstarch see directions below

 - Combine all the rub ingredients into a small bowl, and stir with a fork to combine.
-For each additional pound of meat increase each ingredient in the rub by 1/8 teaspoon.
-Add olive oil to the pan, and sear the chuck roast on all sides.
+For each additional pound of meat increase each ingredient in the rub by ⅛ teaspoon.

+- Add olive oil to the pan, and sear the chuck roast on all sides.
 Set aside on a plate.
 This step can be done in the pressure cooker if you have enough space.

 - Add the sliced onion, celery, and carrots to the pan.
 Salt and pepper to taste.
 Saute until the onions are soft and translusent.
 Add the minced garlic, and saute for 30 seconds or until fragrant.

 - Place the beef into the Instant Pot on top of a rack.
 Add the cooked vegetable mixture to the pot as well.

 - Cook on high pressure for 90 minutes with a 15-minute natural pressure release for super tender meat.
 For slightly less tender meat cook for 80 minutes on high pressure and follow with a 15-minute natural pressure release.

 - If you would like to cook potatoes and carrots with this meal as an option remove the pot roast to platter then tent with foil.
 Add the additional potatoes and carrots to the remaining broth.
 Cook on high pressure for 12 minutes and follow with a 10-minute natural pressure release.
 You can also do this in a second Instant Pot with water or broth while the meat cooks.

 - If you would like to make the broth into a gravy add 3 tablespoons of cornstarch, and increase the cornstarch by one tablespoon each until you reach the consistency of gravy that you prefer.
 Salt and pepper to taste, if desired.